IvanZ505/runb-notes/docs/discrete-2/discrete-2.md

 1. Mark *initial* vertex with distance 0.
 Designate this as the **current.**
 2. Find *all vertices* leading to current.

-#todo based on our definition, is it impossible to have both a Euler walk and Euler circuit in the same graph?
-The theorem implies this is impossible, but the definitions do not have anything that goes against this.

 ## Trees